aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getAutoShowField() {#getAutoShowField--}

+<b>@deprecated.</b> Please use the 'autoShowField' property instead.
 Represents auto show field index. -1 means PivotField itself.
 It should be the index of the data fields.

 ```javascript
 getAutoShowField() : number;